vbertret/SwimmerDetection/README.md

 pip install -e .
 ```

+⚠️If you want Pytorch with cuda for GPU, you have to install it by your own.

 # :book: How to use the package src

 If you want to test the model directly on the database, here are some guidelines :